-(2) Options were originally granted as options to purchase SCA common stock and were converted into options to purchase common stock in connection with the Reorganization Transactions.
+Options were originally granted as options to purchase SCA common stock and were converted into options to purchase common stock in connection with the Reorganization Transactions.

-(3) For Messrs.
-Bricker and Davis, the time-based component of options granted in 2018 vest and become exercisable ratably on each of the first four anniversaries of April 11, 2018, subject to the holder continuing to provide services to the Company through each such vesting date.
-For Mr. Davis, the time-based component of options granted in 2019 vest and become exercisable ratably on each of the first four anniversaries of November 5, 2019, subject to the holder continuing to provide services to the Company through each such vesting date.
-For Mr. Mays, the time-based component of options vest and become exercisable ratably on each of the first four anniversaries of June 3, 2019, subject to the holder continuing to provide services to the Company through each such vesting date.
-All time-based options will accelerate and vest in full upon a Change in Control (as defined in the SCA Acquisition Equity Plan).
+(2) For Messrs.
+Bricker and Davis, the time-based component of options granted in 2018 vested and became exercisable ratably on each of the first four anniversaries of April 11, 2018, subject to the holder continuing to provide services to the Company through each such vesting date, and are now fully vested.
+For Mr. Davis, the time-based component of options granted in November 19, 2019 vest and become exercisable ratably on each of the first four anniversaries of November 5, 2019, subject to the holder continuing to provide services to the Company through each such vesting date.
+Ms. Neale holds 7,758 outstanding options that are now fully vested.
+All time-based options accelerate and vest in full upon a Change in Control (as defined in the SCA Acquisition Equity Plan).

-(4) Performance-based options vest and become exercisable upon a Change in Control (as defined in the SCA Acquisition Equity Plan) subject to the satisfaction of performance-based criteria.
-Specifically, 33% of the performance-based options will vest and become exercisable upon a Change in Control if the Company's private equity investors achieve a MOIC of 3.0x and 100% of the performance-based options will vest and become exercisable upon a Change in Control if the Company's private equity investors achieve a MOIC of at least 5.0x.
+(3) Performance-based options vest and become exercisable upon a Change in Control (as defined in the SCA Acquisition Equity Plan) subject to the satisfaction of performance-based criteria.
+Specifically, 33% of the performance-based options will vest and become exercisable upon a Change in Control if the Company's private equity investors achieve a MOIC of 3.0x and 100% of the performance-based options will vest and become exercisable upon a Change in Control if the Company's private equity investors achieve a MOIC of 3.0x and 100% of the performance-based options will vest and become exercisable upon a Change in Control if the Company's private equity investors achieve a MOIC of a tleast 5.0x.
 Vesting in respect of achievement between a MOIC of 3.0x and a MOIC of 5.0x is linearly interpolated.
-In the event that 100% of the performance-based options have not vested prior to or at the time of the effectiveness of our initial public offering, on certain "MOIC Test Dates" (i.e., months following our initial public offering), unvested performance-based options will vest according to the following schedule based on achievement of a multiple equal to the ratio of (i) the sum of (A) the amount of all cash consideration, plus (B) the then-current value of the shares held by the Company's private equity investors based on the volume weighted average price for the trailing ninety consecutive trading days immediately preceding the applicable MOIC Test Date to (ii) the amount of the Company's private equity investors' invested capital, provided that the amount of such invested capital shall not be reduced by distributions (the "TRMOIC"):
+On certain "MOIC Test Dates" (i.e., months following our initial public offering), unvested performance-based options vest according to the following schedule based on achievement of a multiple equal to the ratio of (i) the sum of (A) the amount of all cash consideration, plus (B) the then-current value of the shares held by the Company's private equity investors based on the volume weighted average price for the trailing ninety consecutive trading days immediately preceding the applicable MOIC Test Date to (ii) the amount of the Company's private equity investors' invested capital, provided that the amount of such invested capital shall not be reduced by distributions (the "TRMOIC"):

-Months Post-IPO ("MOIC Test Date" Vested Amount Based on 3.0x TRMOIC Vested Amount Based on 5.0x TRMOIC
+Months Post-IPO ("MOIC Test Date") % of Performance Based Options Eligible to Vest Vested Amount Based on 3.0x TRMOIC Vested Amount Based on 5.0x TRMOIC

 12 25% 7.5% 25%

 18 37.5% 11.25% 37.5%

 24 50% 15.0% 50%

 30 62.5% 18.75% 62.5%

 36 75% 22.5% 75%

-Vesting in respect of achievement between a TRMOIC of 3.0x and a TRMOIC of 5.0x will be linearly interpolated.
+(4) Vesting in respect of achievement between a TRMOIC of 3.0x and a TRMOIC of 5.0x will be linearly interpolated.
 On each MOIC Test Date, the percentage of the performance-based options that will vest on that date will be added to the percentage of the performance-based options that vested prior to the applicable MOIC Test Date, provided, however, that on any given MOIC Test Date, the total percentage of the performance-based options that may vest will not exceed the percentage shown for the applicable MOIC Test Date under the column heading "Vested Amount Based on 5.0x TRMOIC."